Best merchant cash advance companies

 When you search for the "best merchant cash advance company," you'll find dozens of funders all claiming to be the right one.
 The truth is simpler: each of them lends their own money, so each can only approve one type of borrower.
 The question isn't which funder is best overall — it's which one is best for you.
-And the only way to know that is to put them all in competition.
+And the only way to know that is to put them all.

 Why one funder is never enough

-A direct funder — any company lending its own capital — builds one underwriting box.
+A direct funder — any company funding its own capital — builds one underwriting box.
 Maybe it approves strong-credit restaurants.
 Maybe it likes high-revenue trucking.
 Maybe it only funds businesses two-plus years in.
 Whatever their box is, it fits one borrower profile.

 So what happens when you apply and your file sits just outside their box — your credit's a little low, your industry's on their no-list, your revenue's seasonal, or you're only eight months in?